davbgallo/TKT21036-Exercises/Part_3/3_03/README.md

 before running the script you must:
--have set up SSH pub key in your Github repo
--be logged in dockerhub
+- be logged in dockerhub